iosifvilcea/HipPong/README.md

 Known Issues:
     -Paddles intersect.
     -Bottom Paddle/ball is out of sync.
-    -Menu is not the right size.
-Needs to be 700x700 -Round Speed Up gets stuck.
+    -Round Speed Up gets stuck.
 Fix it so when the wall is enabled, the limit is changed to the frame.